jarviscanada/jarvis_data_eng_jeff/linux_sql/README.md

 ## Introduction

-The Linux Cluster Monitoring Agent is designed to help keep track of CPU usages on servers; the goal of this project is to have a monitoring agent scripts that keep a minute by minute update of the CPU statuses of all servers to be sent to a central Postgres sequel (PSQL) database for safekeeping.
-To do that, the monitoring agent has a docker PSQL container in one of the servers and collects the basic host information of all the other servers.
-Then, a script that is scheduled on a crontab to run every minute that will continuously send the systems' CPU information to the PSQL database.
+The Linux Cluster Monitoring Agent is designed to help keep track of CPU usages on servers; the goal of this project is to have a monitoring agent scripts that keeps a minute by minute update of the CPU statuses of all servers to be sent to a central Postgres sequel (PSQL) database for safekeeping.
+To do that, the monitoring agent creates a docker PSQL container in one of the servers and collects basic host information from all the other servers.
+A script is scheduled on a crontab to run every minute to continuously send the systems' CPU information to the PSQL database.

 ## Architecture and Design
 ![Image of Architecture](./assets/Architecture.png)